Policies and procedures

 The purpose of a consortium agreement is to ensure disbursement of the proper amount of financial aid.
 Consortium agreements will only be processed if they are necessary for you to receive your financial aid.
 If you enroll simultaneously at Missouri S&T and another school, the total registration hours between the two schools will be used to determine your financial aid eligibility at Missouri S&T. A forfeiture of some financial aid may occur depending on the 'host' institution you are choosing to attend.

-You will be responsible for paying all program fees at the other institution using the financial aid that is refunded to you by the Missouri S&T Cashier’s office.
+You will be responsible for paying all program fees at the other institution using the financial aid that is refunded to you by the Missouri S&T, if applicable.
 Missouri S&T will not make payment directly to the other school.
 This agreement is for only one academic term and not for the academic year.

 If you receive financial aid for classes taken at another college or university, Missouri S&T must receive an official transcript of these courses, even though the grades could be detrimental to your overall grade-point average.
 It is your responsibility to provide an official transcript to us.
 We must also have the official transcript before calculating your satisfactory academic progress.
 Not receiving the official transcript could result in loss of that semester's financial aid-creating a balance due with Missouri S&T AND it will delay receiving financial aid for the following semester.